Floki's Valhalla Partners With Dubai's Mall Of The Emirates For Landmark Campaign

 About Valhalla

-is a blockchain-based MMORPG inspired by Norse mythology, offering players the chance to discover, tame, and battle with creatures called Veras.
+Valhalla is a blockchain-based MMORPG inspired by Norse mythology, offering players the chance to discover, tame, and battle with creatures called Veras.
 The game features a player-driven economy and a hexagonal battlefield designed for dynamic combat.
-Users can learn more at
+Learn more at Valhalla.

 About Floki

-is the people's cryptocurrency and utility token of the Floki Ecosystem.
+Floki is the people's cryptocurrency and utility token of the Floki Ecosystem.
 Focused on utility, community, philanthropy, and strategic marketing, Floki is working toward becoming the world's most recognized and used cryptocurrency.
 With over 490,000 holders globally, Floki has already established a strong brand presence.
-Users can learn more at
+Learn more at floki.

 Legal Disclaimer: